shivenigma/blog-backup/ckfpqmlhk01b85ts19fbu46w4.md

 What a knowledge worker provides is their judgment and skills.
 Most of their job is decision making considering the trade-offs and benefits.
 The time they take has very little relevance.
 We can't rush to a decision if we care about the long term wins.

-### The human brain is not evolved for long, focused work
+### The human brain is not optimized for long, focused work

 We were hunter-gatherers for a long portion of history.
 Humans lived and hunted as a group.
 The main rule is "when in doubt, run".
 Those who thought long and hard often perished in a predator's jaw.
 We're the descendants of those quick decision-makers.
 There was no point in history that an average human needed to use his brain for a long time and earn a living.